philterd/philter/docs/docs/developers/developers.md

 Authorization: Bearer <YOUR_API_KEY>
 ```

-`GET /api/status`, `GET /api/health`, and `GET /api/signing-key` are the exceptions: they are served without authentication so load balancers can probe Philter and so verifiers can fetch the public signing key.
+`GET /api/health` and `GET /api/signing-key` are the exceptions: they are served without authentication so load balancers can probe Philter and so verifiers can fetch the public signing key.

 ## Interactive API Reference